ros/catkin/doc/user_guide/introduction.rst

 Catkin helps building ROS packages by leveraging the CMake tool that has for years been the most used C++ build framework.
-The focus of catkin is C++ and python based packages.
+The focus of catkin is C++ and Python based packages.

-Users experienced with CMake should feel right at home with catkin.
+Users which have experience with CMake should feel right at home with catkin.

 .. contents::